joneubank/vitest-mock-express/README.md

 ### Response - `getMockRes`

-`getMockRes` will return a mocked `res` object with Jest mock functions.
+`getMockRes` will return a mocked `res` object with Vitest mock functions.
 Chaining has been implemented for the applicable functions.

 ```typescript
 const { res, next, clearMockRes } = getMockRes()